velezlab/project_template/README.md

 ```

 ### code
 Put all your code here.
 There are subfolders for experiment code, preprocessing code, and analysis code.
-If nedeed, use additional subfolders for scripts based on the programming language (e.g., R, python, JS, etc.).

-#### experiments

-The experiments folder is for the online (or in lab) experiments.
+* **experiments**: The experiments folder is for the online (or in lab) experiments.
 Each experiment should be in its own subfolder.
 When you run another experiment, make sure to create a new folder (so that we always know what an experiment looked like when it was run).
 In readme file for the experiments folder, provide a brief summary of each experiment.
 Also note down any additional information that may not be saved within each experiment (e.g. how much the payment was for MTurk participants).
+* **preprocessing**: The preprocessing folder is for converting raw data to "clean" data that is ready to share.
+Use these scripts to make changes like removing identifying information from data or wrangling data into a well-organized csv file.
+* * **analysis**: All your analyses on cleaned data live here!
+  * For multi-experiment projects with multiple analysis files per experiment, consider splitting this subfolder by experiment (e.g., `exp1/` `exp2/` `exp3/`).
+  * For projects with complex data processing pipelines, consider splitting this folder into numbered subfolders based on steps in the processing pipeline (e.g., `01_demographics/` `02_maplog`/ etc.) and numbering scripts inside each subfolder in the order that they should be executed.
+This naming convention allows other researchers—including you, in the distant future—to reproduce your analyses by running the analysis scripts in the correct order.
+You can find an example of this folder organization at work [here](https://github.com/nataliavelez/OHOL_Tech).

 ### data

-Put your raw and processed data files here.
-Any data wrangling to the raw files should happen in your code scripts.
+* **raw**: Store raw data here. **NEVER alter raw data data.** Any changes that you make to the data should be saved in the "processed" folder, or done online in your analysis scripts.

-Add subfolders for each experiment, containing raw data in table format.

-In readme file for the processed data, provide a brief summary of the structure of the data (e.g., which column corresponds to what measure).
+* **processed**: Store data here after preprocessing.
+In the README for processed data, add a codebook summarizing the structure of the data (e.g., which column correspond to which measure).
+You can find an example codebook [here]().

+For multi-experiment experiment projects, add subfolders within the "raw" and "processed" folders corresponding to different experiments.
+For experiments with complex data analysis pipelines and lots of intermediate outputs, you may want to add subfolders within the "processed" folder corresponding

 ### figures

-Save all your figures here.
-You may want to include additional subfolder here such as `plots/`, `diagrams/` etc.
+Save all your figures and display elements here.
+You may want to include additional subfolder here such as `plots/`, `diagrams/`, `tables/` etc.

 ### materials
 Put experiment stimuli and other materials here that are relevant for your project.

 ### presentation
 Put your project presentation here (e.g. your keynote, powerpoint, google slides, or pdf file).
+You may want to include an additional subfolder called `assets/` for any display elements used in the presentation, such as cute videos, illustrations, etc.

 ### writeup
 Put all your writing here.
 This folder structure is likely to expand for more complex projects.
-For example, you could add a subfolders like folders `journal/cognition/submission/`, `proceedings/cogsci/resubmission/` etc.
+For example, you could add a subfolders like folders `journal/01_cognition/sub01/`, `conference/2025-01_cogsci/resubmission/` etc. Best practices:

+* Number each written work chronologically; in the examples above, the folders are numbered with the order in which the author submitted to journals (`01_cognition`) or with the deadline for conference proceedings (`2025-01_cogsci`).
+Whatever you choose, make sure it's consistent within a folder!
+* Create separate subfolders for each submission to the same journal, e.g., `initial_submission`, `rev1`, `rev2`.
+Do _not_ alter files within a submission after they've been sent out.

 ## CRediT author statement